Unitary realization of wavefunction collapse: Equivalence relationship from swap symmetry

+The sole characteristic of a finite dimensional Hilbert space is its dimensionality and the physics is encoded by the operator algebras.
+In the algebraic formulation of quantum mechanics, the operator algebras are primary, and the Hilbert space is a derived secondary concept by the Gelfand-Naimark-Segal (GNS) construction\cite{GNSConstruction}.
+In a given Hilbert space basis, the dimension of the subspace for state representation is given by the dynamical range of the operator algebras, and right after measurement a subsequent measurement confirms the prior value.
+Hence right after measurement we can obtain a Hilbert space representation in a subspace of lower dimensionality corresponding to the collapsed wavefunction.
+This does not change the physics because we did not change anything in the operator algebras.
+However, we do change the GNS representation, which is nothing but information update in an observer-independent fashion.

+If we recall how an integer corresponds to an infinite collection of Cartesian pairs of natural numbers, the equivalent picture in quantum mechanics is an infinite collection of Cartesian pairs of Hilbert subspaces where the wavefunctions are linked by an equivalence relationship.
+The price we pay to restore unitarity during collapse is to consider this infinite collection of Cartesian pairs of Hilbert (sub)spaces.
+Can we identify some natural equivalence relationship in quantum mechanics which would naturally make this infinite wavefunction collection be equivalent with the usual wavefunction?

-In quantum mechanics, there is a swap symmetry known as envariance \cite{ZurekEnvariance} which gives rise to a nontrivial equivalence relationship.
+In quantum mechanics, there is a swap symmetry known as envariance\cite{ZurekEnvariance} which suggests how to introduce the nontrivial equivalence relationship we seek.
 The original name is derived from the role of the environment, but the environment is just a label in this case with no particular meaning attached.

-Citing Zurek \cite{ZurekEnvariance}, here is the definition of envariance:
+Citing Zurek\cite{ZurekEnvariance}, here is the definition of envariance:

 ``When a state $\left|\psi_{\mathcal{S}\mathcal{E}}\right>$ of a pair system $\mathcal{S}, \mathcal{E}$ can be transformed by $U_{\mathcal{S}} = u_{\mathcal{S}}\otimes 1_{\mathcal{E}}$ acting soley on $\mathcal{S}$, $U_{\mathcal{S}} \left|\psi_{\mathcal{SE}}\right> = (u_{\mathcal{S}}\otimes 1_{\mathcal{E}})\left|\psi_{\mathcal{S}\mathcal{E}}\right> = \left|\eta_{\mathcal{S}\mathcal{E}}\right>$ but the effect of $U_{\mathcal{S}}$ can be undone by acting solely on $\mathcal{E}$ with an appropriately chosen $U_{\mathcal{E}}=1_{\mathcal{S}}\otimes u_{\mathcal{E}}$: $U_{\mathcal{E}} \left|\eta_{\mathcal{S}\mathcal{E} }\right> = (1_{\mathcal{S}}\otimes u_{\mathcal{E}}) \left|\eta_{\mathcal{S}\mathcal{E} }\right> = \left|\psi_{\mathcal{S}\mathcal{E}} \right>$ ''.